monsoons-blog/blog/theotherkhanblog/content/poetry/bones.md

 I rip through myself looking for bones \
 Authenticity, I only seek things I dont believe in, God \
 Here are the maps my uncles prepared
-The scrolls soak in tea until the borders dissapear into milk \
+The scrolls soak in tea until the borders disappear into milk \
 I tell other people who they are not so that I can name myself
 It's what I've always wanted, a new name \
 Same skin, new bones, white milk, home \